 This handmade paper notebook, with uneven edges and a subtle texture and a cover made of natural materials (e.g., canvas, recycled leather), is an excellent alternative to regular notebooks.
 Each page is unique, making writing on it a more conscious act.

-- The set includes 30 unique, handmade sheets with different designs
+- Set includes 30 unique, handmade sheets with different designs

-- You can use the papers for decorating journals, cards, and more
+- You can use the paper for decorating journals, cards, and more

-- The Morandi colors give the crafts an elegant and vintage look
+- Morandi colors will give the crafts an elegant and vintage look

 A book about Japanese aesthetics or Zen philosophy